 The main loans have been taken out at an interest rate of euribor 3 months + 1%.
-Three fixed-rate paying SWAP covers expired during the period.
+Two fixed-rate paying swap covers expired during the period.
+Swaps are considered as hedging instrument for the purpose of hedging cash flows.

-Cover through paying swap at a fixed rate of 2.56% (excluding bank margin) was set up as at April 1, 2012 for a period of 36 months and an amount of €10m.
-This cover is estimated at fair value in the balance sheet at December 31, 2012 for €9,416k.
-The Group applies hedge accounting and recognises through shareholders' equity the changes in fair value of the hedging instruments net of tax on the companies, which over the year generated a change in shareholders' equity of €329k.
+Cover through paying swap at a fixed rate of 2.56% (excluding bank margin) was set up as at 1 April 2012 for a period of 36 months and an amount of $\in$ 10m.
+This cover is estimated at fair value in the balance sheet at 31 December 2013 for -€345k.
+The Group applies hedge accounting and recognises through shareholders' equity the changes in fair value of the hedging instruments net of income tax, which over the year generated a change in shareholders' equity of €158k.

-Cover through paying swap at a fixed rate of 1.24% (excluding bank margin) was set up as at April 1, 2012 for a period of 54 months and an amount of €7.5m.
-This cover is estimated at fair value in the balance sheet at December 31, 2012 for €7,325k.
-The Group applies hedge accounting and recognises through shareholders' equity the changes in fair value of the hedging instruments net of tax on the companies, which over the year generated a change in shareholders' equity of €97k.
+A second cover through paying swap at a fixed rate of 1.24% (excluding bank margin) was set up as at 30 March 2012 for a period of 54 months and an amount of $\in$ 7.5m.
+This cover is estimated at fair value in the balance sheet at 31 December 2013 for -€94k.
+The Group applies hedge accounting and recognises through shareholders' equity the changes in fair value of the hedging instruments net of income tax, which over the year generated a change in shareholders' equity of €54k.